ConductAtlas Assessment

 Document your business model in your Stripe account.
 If your business has characteristics that Stripe's risk models may flag (high ticket sizes, international customers, subscription billing, industries under regulatory scrutiny), make sure your Stripe account has clear business descriptions and supporting documentation.
 This reduces the chance of a reserve or termination based on risk profile misreading.

 For compliance and finance teams evaluating Stripe, the combination of reserve authority, termination authority, and broad indemnification creates meaningful counterparty risk that should be factored into vendor due diligence.
-Stripe is not uniquely risky, but the risk is structural and worth documenting.
+The exposure is structural and worth documenting in vendor due diligence.

 ConductAtlas tracks every version of Stripe's Terms of Service and Privacy Policy.
 When Stripe updates these documents, we flag the changes the same day with clause-level analysis and regulatory exposure mapping.